 Professional behavior is expected and if not demonstrated will affect your grade.
+This includes but is not limited to professional communication, dress code, timeliness, and acting as a positive representative of University of Connecticut's Program in Physical Therapy.
 The instructor should be notified of impending absence.
-Extended absences must be approved by the Associate Department Head.
-The University's policies as outlined in the Academic Integrity in Graduate Education and Research (Graduate Catalog 2009-2010, p 237-239) will be enforced.
+Extended absences must be approved by the Department Head.
+The University's policies as outlined in the Policy on Scholarly Integrity in Graduate and Post-Doctoral Education and Research will be enforced. (http://policy.uconn.edu/2014/04/11/policy-on-scholarly-integrity-in-graduate-education-and-research/)